 So this year, I decided I would make my own cherry blossoms branches.
 For this project, I rounded up a couple of branches on my walk.

 Well, I’m sure my hiking friends think I’m a bit crazy.
 Last Autumn I had them hunting for the perfect acorns on our walk.
 A couple of months ago, we were searching for the perfect oak branches for this project.

 Yes, I’m always carrying things on my morning hikes, branches, acorns, and bay leaves!

 I’m a little pack rat who is always busy with a craft project.

 Well, I have been sharing these photos of my home over on all my social media platforms, and these blossoms had everyone asking for the tutorial.
+I also have a paper pear blossom tutorial.
 So without further delay here we go.

 Here is what you’ll need:

 Glue gun and glue sticks